-- 3. Our responsibility is to express an independent opinion on these financial statements based on our audit, which was conducted in accordance with the Technical Standards of the Order of Accountants and Expert Accountants of Angola.
-Those standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement. - 4.
-An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
-The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
-In making those risk assessments, the auditor considers internal control relevant to the Bank's preparation and presentation of the financial statements to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Bank's internal control.
-An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made by the Board of Directors, as well as evaluating the overall presentation of the financial statements. - 5.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.
+- 3. Our responsibility is to express an independent opinion on these financial statements based on our audit, which was conducted the audit in accordance with the Technical Standards of the Angolan Association of Accountants and Chartered Management Accountants (Ordem dos Contabilistas e Peritos Contabilistas de Angola).
+Those standards require that we meet ethical requirements and plan and perform the audit so as to obtain reasonable assurance as to whether the financial statements are free from material misstatement. - 4.
+An audit involves performing procedures to obtain audit evidence of the amounts and disclosures contained in the financial statements.
+The procedures selected depend on the auditor's judgment, including an assessment of the risks of material misstatement in the financial statements, whether due to fraud or error.
+In making these risk assessments, the auditor considers the internal control that is relevant to the preparation and presentation of the financial statements, so as to design audit procedures that are appropriate to the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Bank's internal control.
+An audit also includes evaluating the appropriateness of the accounting policies used and the reasonableness of the accounting estimates made by the Board of Directors, as well as evaluating the overall presentation of the financial statements. - 5.
+We believe that the audit evidence we obtained is sufficient and appropriate to provide a basis for our qualified audit opinion.

-PricewaterhouseCoopers (Angola), Limitada $Edificio\ Presidente\ -\ Largo\ 17\ de\ Setembro,\ n.^o\ 3,1^o\ and ar-sala\ 137, Luanda-\ República\ de\ Angola$ T: +244 227 286 109, www.pwc.com/ao
+PricewaterhouseCoopers (Angola), Limitada Edifício Presidente - Largo 17 de Setembro, n.o 3, 1o andar - sala 137, Luanda- República de Angola T: +244 227 286 109, www.pwc.com/ao